eclipse/upm/docs/porting.md

 ### Adding a new module to UPM

 1. Choose a name for your module (see @ref naming)
-2. Make a new folder in src/<modulename>
+2. Make a new folder in src/modulename
-3. Create a CMakeLists.txt file inside src/<modulename>
+3. Create a CMakeLists.txt file inside src/modulename

 ### CmakeLists.txt

-By default you need a header called <modulename>.h and a C++ file called
+By default you need a header called modulename.h and a C++ file called modulename.cxx.
-<modulename>.cxx.
 You can have multiple headers and source files.
-Only public
-headers need to be added to module_h and all source files need to be in module_src.
+Only public headers need to be added to module_h and all source files need to be in module_src.